-Sun eNews – this weekly e-newsletter for employees is distributed via email each Tuesday, and as news breaks.
-The latest issue is posted on the BC-Net, where it is accessible anytime, anywhere, from BrowardEmployee.org.
+Sun eNews – This weekly e-newsletter for employees is distributed via email each Tuesday, and as news breaks.
+The latest issue is always posted on the BC-Net.

-eCountyLine – this monthly e-news magazine is for and about employees, with special sections for employee benefits information, learning opportunities, helpful tips on going green, and important security and technology updates.
-The latest issue is posted on the BC-Net, where it is accessible anytime, anywhere, from BrowardEmployee.org.
+eCountyLine – This monthly e-news magazine is for and about employees, with special sections for employee benefits information, learning opportunities, helpful tips on going green, and important security and technology updates.
+The latest issue is always posted on the BC-Net.

-BCTV – employee-related video programming is available on strategically placed television monitors in County government facilities, including the wellness centers.
-Content is updated daily.
+BCTV – Employee-related monitor programming is available on strategically placed television monitors in County government facilities, including the wellness centers.
+Content is updated weekly.
 If you are not in a location with a monitor, a link to updated programming is also included in Sun eNews.

-Employees are encouraged to submit photos and items of interest for these publications.
+Employees are encouraged to submit photos and items of interest for these outlets.
 For more information, contact the Office of Public Communications at email@example.com or 954-357-6990.

 Employee Discount Program

 Local attractions and area retailers make special offers and discounts available to Broward County employees on a variety of products and services.
-To view current offers, visit the BC-Net and click SHOP ONLINE under the EMPLOYEE DISCOUNTS section.
+To view current offers, visit the BC-Net and select EMPLOYEE ACTIVITIES section.
 Look for announcements about new discounts in Sun eNews.
 The Employee Discounts page is also accessible anytime, anywhere, through the BC-Net from BrowardEmployee.org.
 For more information, contact the Office of Public Communications at firstname.lastname@example.org or 954-357-6990.

 Employee Identification/Security Badges